Quantum graph models of quantum chaos: an introduction and some recent applications: Conclusion

 We have given an introduction to quantum graphs that should allow the reader to follow a large part of the current literature using quantum graph models.
 We have also given an overview over some recent applications in quantum chaos and spectral theory that we find interesting.
 While we have given plenty of further in-depth reading in the corresponding chapters we are aware that there are plenty of further interesting topics and results that we have not covered here.
 The textbooks and reviews we mentioned in the introduction contain overviews and references for many of the topics we did not cover here.

-\begin{ack}[Acknowledgments]\ We want to thank Uzy Smilansky who introduced us to the topic when we were both postdocs in his group at the same time.
-Over the many years till then we had plenty of discussions with him about quantum graphs, and their applications to quantum chaos and spectral theory. \end{ack}
+\begin{ack}[Acknowledgments]\ We want to thank Uzy Smilansky who introduced us to the topic, and mentored us when we were both postdocs in his group at the same time.
+Since then, we have had innumerable discussions with him about quantum graphs and their applications to quantum chaos and spectral theory.
+We are grateful to Ram Band, Pavel Exner, James Kennedy, Peter Kuchment, Delio Mugnolo and Brian Winn for their suggestions of important references.
+Jon Harrison kindly pointed out several typos and inconsistencies in a preliminary version of the manuscript.
+A discussion with Michael Levitin has inspired us to develop a practical guide to the computation of the Dirichlet-to-Neumann maps in Section~\ref{sec:dtn}. \end{ack}